PRX/Porter/README.md

 If the optional `EBUR128` property is set to `true`, several loudness measurements will be taken based on the [EBU R 128](https://en.wikipedia.org/wiki/EBU_R_128) standard.
 Given that this takes significantly longer than the rest of the inspection task, when submitting jobs that include loudness measurement, you may want to include two `Inspect` tasks, so that one can return results more quickly. `EBUR128` measurements are intended for audio and video source files.

 Inspect can also optionally return select metadata from the file.
-This only currently works for audio files using `ffprobe -show_entries format_tags` which returns whatever tags are detected in the file metadata.
+This works for audio and video files using `ffprobe -show_entries format_tags` which returns whatever tags are detected in the file metadata.
+It can also return comments from PNG image files.
 Metadata can be matched using the optional `IncludeMetadata` property, either on tag `Keys` or `Values`.
 Currently only `StringMatches` is supported, which allows specifying a value to match as a regular expression against the tag key or value.

 Input: